Your Breast Implant Revision Surgery Journey

 The cost of your breast revision surgery will depend on many factors, such as the techniques used and extent of the surgery, anesthesia fees, surgical fees, facility fees, and implant material.
+Contact or call in Ontario to Schedule a Consultation.
 Dr. Andreasen and his staff will provide you with an accurate cost estimate during your consultation.

 General anesthesia guarantees a painless procedure.
 Afterward, you may experience bruising, swelling, and pain at the incision sites.
 All discomfort can be remedied with oral pain medication.
 You should follow all of Dr. Andreasen’s post-operative suggestions as well as listen to your body.
 You’ll know when it is time to return to your normal routines.